 Carbon monoxide detectors fail to detect smaller, yet still potent levels of the dangerous gas.
 Chronic exposure to those low levels of carbon monoxide can lead to the same dangerous, life-changing symptoms as acute exposure.

-Your furnace can be leaking carbon monoxide into your home for weeks, and your carbon monoxide detectors could miss it.
+Your furnace could be leaking carbon monoxide into your home for weeks and your carbon monoxide detectors could miss it.

 Annual Furnace Tuneup

-For systems at greater risk to leak carbon monoxide, a yearly One Hour Air tuneup can ensure any damage is found BEFORE the system runs and releases carbon monoxide.
+For systems at greater risk for carbon monoxide leak, a yearly One Hour Air tuneup can ensure any damage is found BEFORE the system runs and releases carbon monoxide.

 In fact, the CDC strongly recommends having a qualified HVAC technician tuneup your furnace or boiler, stating:

 “Have your heating system, water heater, and any other gas, oil, or coal-burning appliances serviced by a qualified technician every year.”